Deco&Design

 The amazing petrified wood

-Did you know that there is wood that is actually stone?
+Did you know that wood is actually stone?
 This petrified wood is a special type of fossilized remains of terrestrial vegetation.
-The fossilisation process takes place underground, where the wood is covered by sediment or volcanic ash.
-Aerobic decomposition is thus prevented due to the lack of oxygen.
-Over millions of years, the organic matter in the wood is gradually replaced by minerals, while preserving the original shape and appearance of the wood.
+The fossilization process takes place underground, where the wood is covered by sediments or volcanic ash.
+This prevents aerobic decomposition due to lack of oxygen.
+Over millions of years, the organic matter in the wood is gradually replaced by minerals, but the original shape and appearance of the wood is preserved.

 photo source: shannontech.com